 Meet Sara Hövelborn, a German postgraduate exchange student from the University of Leipzig for the 2014-15 academic year.
 At Binghamton, Sara attended seminars and performance classes and wrote an original play, Outside the Box, which she realized as an Open Season production in Binghamton University's Gruber Theater.
 Sara discovered her career aspirations; what will you learn at Binghamton?

-Graduate Study in Theatre
+Graduate Studies in Theatre

 Master of Arts